-- Maintain, update, analyze, provide QA/QC, and make available data from approximately 17,300 traffic count stations including coverage, interstate, automatic traffic recorder (ATR), weigh in motion (WIM), and ramp stations. - Maintain existing database (TRADAS) in parallel with new database (Jackalope) for quality control until new database is deemed fully functional and reliable. - Download, process, and analyze data for every day of the year from approximately 95 permanent ATR stations. - Submit monthly reports of hourly ATR records to FHWA. - With KYTC District Offices, collect and process vehicle volume data from approximately 5,000 short-duration, portable-machine, coverage and ramp counts. - With KYTC District Offices, review, assign, collect, process, analyze, and distribute data from special count stations that are requested by the highway districts and other divisions.
-The number of special counts varies from year to year with the average being approximately 100 total, each of which typically includes multiple volume and turning movement counts. - Concurrent with coverage, interstate, ATR, WIM, and ramp counts, collect and process vehicle classification data from approximately 1,000 stations, which complies with the FHWA, Traffic Monitoring Guide recommendation of 25%-30% for Minor Collectors and above.
+- Maintain, update, analyze, provide QA/QC, and make available data from approximately 18,500 traffic count stations including coverage, interstate, automatic traffic recorder (ATR), weigh in motion (WIM), ramp, and local road bridge stations. - Download, process, and analyze data for every day of the year from approximately 95 permanent ATR stations. - Submit monthly reports of hourly ATR records to FHWA. - With KYTC District Offices, collect and process vehicle volume data from approximately 5,000 short-duration, portable-machine, coverage and ramp counts. - With KYTC District Offices, review, assign, collect, process, analyze, and distribute data from special count stations that are requested by the highway districts and other divisions.
+The number of special counts varies from year to year with the average being approximately 100 total, each of which typically includes multiple volume and turning movement counts. - Concurrent with coverage, interstate, ATR, WIM, and ramp counts, collect and process vehicle classification data from approximately 1,000 stations, which complies with the FHWA, Traffic Monitoring Guide recommendation of 25%-30% for Minor Collectors and above. - Provide traffic data for annual FHWA-required Highway Performance Monitoring System (HPMS) report.

-CHAPTER 3 Traffic and Equipment Management
+Traffic and Equipment Management

-Traffic and Equipment Management Branch
+RESPONSIBLE UNITDivision of PlanningTraffic and Equipment Management Branch